mjit584/2020/content/pages/coral/index.md

 In 2005, however, the practice was still a novelty.
 Scientists knew that it was possible to regrow coral and had “farmed” the animals in labs for several years, but no one had ever put those methods to the test where they were needed most: the ocean floor.

 Carne, through dozens of trial-and-error experiments on real Belizean coral, learned that not only was it possible to regrow coral, it could be done on a massive scale.
 She discovered that acropora coral, what most people call staghorn and elkhorn, are the most receptive to regeneration if they are “planted” in a different part of the reef system.
-She even experimented with a natural crossbreed of the two, a unique hybrid species of coral called Acropora prolifera.
-This species has what is known as 'hybrid vigor,' which could make it more stress tolerant than pure-bred coral species.
+In 2013, Carne put a public face to her work by founding Fragments of Hope, a nonprofit created to restore the coral reef in Belize and advocate for greater awareness and protection of the species that call it home.
+She is Fragments of Hope’s only full-time employee, but she has worked with over 60 trained local volunteers and divers who are passionate about conserving the reef.

 </div><!-- end story content -->